viperleed/viperleed/doc/content/basics/tensor_leed.rst

 ===========================

 The individual perturbations to the reference structure may be (arbitrary combinations of) geometrical  displacements, changes in the vibrational amplitudes or chemical substitutions.
-As tensor LEED is based on first-order perturbation theory approach, we can treat these perturbations and the resulting amplitude changes on an atom-by-atom basis.
+As tensor LEED is based on first-order perturbation theory, we can treat these perturbations and the resulting amplitude changes on an atom-by-atom basis.

 For each
 atom :math:`i` and for each requested perturbation :math:`n` to that atom,